jcwillox/hass-auto-backup/README.md

 The `keep_days` attribute allows you to specify how long the backup should be kept for before being deleted.
 Default is forever.
 You can specify a float value for keep days, e.g. to keep a backup for 12 hours use `0.5`.

+## Backup Path

+The `backup_path` attribute allows you to specify a directory to copy the snapshot to after creation.
+This directory must be accessible from Home Assistant.
+If you are running in docker you paths will be relative to the container for example your Home Assistant configuration directory is stored under `/config` and the share folder is under `/share`.

+The snapshot will still be stored under `/backup` and show up in the `Hass.io` snapshots page, _it will only be copied to the location specified_, to immediately delete the snapshot from `Hass.io` use a negative value for `keep_days` (-1 will suffice).

+A slugified version of the snapshots name will be used for the filename, if a file with that name already exists the snapshots slug will be used instead.

+> Note: on docker by default you and this integration do not have direct access to the `/backup` folder.

 ## Configuration

 Just add `auto_backup` to your home assistant configuration.yaml file.